Frank Shorter: Running career

 Shorter achieved his greatest recognition in the marathon, and he is the only American athlete to win two medals in the Olympic marathon.
 At the Munich Games—which coincidentally is Shorter's place of birth— he finished fifth in the 10,000-meter final, breaking the American record for the event that he had established in his qualifying heat.
 A few days later, he won the gold medal in the marathon.
-This ultimate achievement was marred by an impostor, West German student Norbert Sudhaus, who ran into Olympic Stadium ahead of Shorter.
+This ultimate achievement was marred by an imposter, West German student Norbert Sudhaus, who ran into Olympic Stadium ahead of Shorter.
 Shorter was not bothered by the silence from the crowd who had been duped into thinking that he was running for the silver medal.
 Shorter was confident that he was going to win the gold medal because he knew that no competing runner had passed him.
 He received the James E. Sullivan Award afterwards as the top amateur athlete in the United States.
 At the 1976 Summer Olympics in Montreal, Shorter dropped out of the 10,000 meters in order to concentrate exclusively on the marathon, winning the silver medal in the marathon and finishing behind previously unheralded Waldemar Cierpinski of East Germany.
 Cierpinski was later implicated as a part of the state-sponsored doping program by East German track and field research files uncovered by Werner Franke at the Stasi headquarters in Leipzig in the late 1990s.
 There were suspicions about other East German athletes during the Montreal Olympics, including the East German women's swimming team led by Kornelia Ender; the East German women won eleven of the thirteen events.

 From 2000 to 2003, Shorter was the chairman of the United States Anti-Doping Agency, a body that he helped to establish.

 Shorter was featured as a prominent character, played by Jeremy Sisto, in the 1998 film Without Limits.
 The film follows the life of Shorter's contemporary, training partner, Olympic teammate and sometime rival, Steve Prefontaine.
 Shorter was the next to last person to see Prefontaine alive before he died in an automobile accident.

 Shorter was inducted into the United States Olympic Hall of Fame in 1984, the USA National Track and Field Hall of Fame in 1989, and the National Distance Running Hall of Fame in 1998.

-A long-time resident of Boulder, Colorado, Shorter co-founded the Bolder Boulder in 1979.
+Previously a long-time resident of Boulder, Colorado, Shorter co-founded the Bolder Boulder in 1979.
 The annual 10k race is a popular Memorial Day event, which culminates with a tribute to U.S. Armed Forces at Folsom Field at the University of Colorado.
 A life-size bronze statue of Shorter stands outside the stadium.

+In 2021, Shorter and his wife, Michelle Cox, moved to Falmouth, Massachusetts.